remindmodel/remind/tutorials/11_ManagingRenv.md

 - `renv::status()` show differences between library and renv.lock
 - `renv::snapshot()` write state of library to renv.lock
 - renv documentation: https://rstudio.github.io/renv/

+# legacy snapshots
+Before REMIND started using renv it was using so-called "snapshots".
+You can restore this snapshot machinery (and disable renv) by renaming `snapshot.Rprofile` -> `.Rprofile`.
+If you do, do not commit changes to `.Rprofile`.
+For coupled model runs you need to use snapshots, renv does not cover that use case yet.
+Snapshot support will be removed when coupled model runs are possible with renv.